Waypoint Journeys Presents

 Departure

-Transfer to Mitiga Airport for your international flight.
+Transfer to Mitiga Airport for your onward flight.

 Sahara dunes at dawn, Libya